Stepping a heavy mast on a sail boat can be an awkward job.

 but is strong, it works, is easier to make and stores well.

-Assemble the foot hinges first, place the assembly on the deck with the poles bolted to the deck pads, cross lap the poles
+Assemble the foot hinges first, place the assembly on the deck with the deck pads tied to the stanchions, cross lap the poles

 to form the A-frame, clamp